Tanzu Ops Manager API Reference Operations Index

 Provide A new list Of overrides for the BOSH Director

 This endpoint will replace the currently configured overrides for the BOSH Director.
 These overrides will be merged into the BOSH Director manifest.
+No validation is done on the data provided, other than checking that the data payload is a hash.

-Only job properties of the `bosh` instance group and networks can be overridden.
+Only job properties of the bosh instance group and networks can be overridden.

 Given the following overrides: